companyzero/bisonrelay/doc/simplestore.md

 ### Configuration

-Once the store has been enabled in the configuration file, a store template will be installed into the path specified in the `upstream` line above.
+Once the store has been enabled in the configuration file, a store template will be installed if the path does not exist.
+The directory will be created and filled with a sample, minimal store into the path specified in the `upstream` line above.

 #### Store Front
 First, edit `index.tmpl` to introduce your store front.